PvPClt/project/Golden_En.md

 • Global Export of Instability: Detailed metaphorical analyses of how the "Russian model" is being offered as a "software update" for other potential autocracies.

 As a witness who has personally survived the methods described in this dossier, I provide these materials as a supplementary evidence base for understanding the "banality of evil" in the 21st century.

-I urge you to consider these materials not only as cultural artifacts but as a sociopsychological autopsy of a regime that poses a terminal threat to European security and universal human values.

 The "Golden Dozen" (a selection of twelve key miniatures) is  presented below for your immediate review.